 A look into London’s future reveals this stunning new event space.

-Recently, we told you about plans to bring a new arena to London.
+Last year, we told you about plans to bring a new arena to London.
 Quickly dubbed ‘The Golf Ball’ – because apparently no building gets planning permission in London without a stupidly obvious nickname – it looked like an oddball addition to east London.
-Today, the group behind the project released new images, and things are starting to look clearer.
+Today, the group behind the project released new images, and things are starting to look even clearer.
 Crystal clear, in fact.

-Yep, the new arena’s updated has resulted in a new nickname: ‘The Crystal Ball’.
+Yep, the new arena’s updated look has resulted in a new nickname: ‘The Crystal Ball’.
 Its real name is the far less snappy MSG Sphere, named after the Madison Square Garden group that commissioned it.
-If approved, the sphere is set to roll into Stratford, inside the Olympic Park.
+If approved, the sphere is set to roll into Stratford, settling in a prime spot between Olympic Park and Westfield.
 MSG are actually building an identical pair of balls: London will be the second, as their Las Vegas ball will drop first.